-MMS is marketed as water purification drops and may be offered under different names, including Miracle Mineral Supplement.
-It contains 28% sodium chlorite, which is a chemical used as a textile bleaching agent and disinfectant.
-Products containing this concentration of sodium chlorite pose a serious health risk if consumed by humans and should be labelled with warnings and the word 'POISON'.
+MMS is often marketed as water purification drops and may be offered under different names, including Miracle Mineral Supplement.
+It contains a high concentration of sodium chlorite, which is a chemical used as a textile bleaching agent and disinfectant.
+Products containing high concentrations of sodium chlorite pose a serious health risk if consumed by humans and should be labelled with the appropriate warnings.

 Using MMS at higher concentrations or for purposes other than water purification can pose a serious risk to your health.